GuyMograbi/yalla-exec/README.md

 ## Where are my colors?

 > When I run the command directly - I see colors, but with yalla the colors are gone..
 Why is that?

 Answer

 The reason this happens is some libraries auto-detect if the terminal (yalla in this case) supports color.
 To force colors, just add environment variable `export FORCE_COLOR=1`

 See relevant thread: https://github.com/Marak/colors.js/issues/127

+# Changelist

+ * October 4 2020 - add support for directories.

 # Roadmap
+ - [X] support directories
  - [X] support object values for environment variables
  - [X] support JSON & Yaml configurations
  - [X] support passing flags from outside and declaring required/optional flags (especially for debug)
  - [X] make it a legit npm library. with github links, automated testing on a CI and license.
  - [X] support yalla files in parent directories
  - [X] support alternative working directories for commands

  - [ ] support 'watch' ability
  - [ ] support running multiple commands
      - so just an array of of commands should be enough.. we can silence the output with > /dev/null